riceisacereal/MinimumQuotaFinder/README.md

 Co-created by [@Luesewr](https://github.com/Luesewr) and [@riceisacereal](https://github.com/riceisacereal)\
 [Thunderstore](https://thunderstore.io/c/lethal-company/p/PotatoCoders/MinimumQuotaFinder/) | [Github](https://github.com/riceisacereal/MinimumQuotaFinder)

-This mod calculates and highlights the minimum total value of scraps that you can sell to still reach the quota. **The default key to trigger the mod is `H`**, but this can be changed in the settings.
+This mod calculates and highlights the minimum total value of scraps that you can sell to still reach the quota. **The default key to toggle the highlighting is `H`**, but this can be changed in the settings.

 The same in essence as: [ScrapCalculator](https://thunderstore.io/c/lethal-company/p/granny/ScrapCalculator/)\
 Scrap auto-selling mods: [SellMyScrap](https://thunderstore.io/c/lethal-company/p/Zehs/SellMyScrap/), [SellFromTerminal](https://thunderstore.io/c/lethal-company/p/stormytuna/SellFromTerminal/)